iworks/omnibus/readme.txt

 * Unnecessary use of the function `sprintf()` has been fixed.
 Props for (Aleksander Mirecki)[https://geekroom.pl/].
 * The deprecated `get_product` function has been updated with the `wc_get_product` function.
 Props for (kanlukasz([https://github.com/kanlukasz].
 * The user ID has been added in to price log.
+* The iWorks Rate class has ben updated to 2.1.2.

 = 2.3.4 (2023-02-04) =